× FreshBooks App Logo

 Before starting your nonprofit, youā€™ll want to have a clear concept in mind.
 This means determining who youā€™ll serve and what your nonprofit is going to provide.

 To begin this process, research other charities.
-Look to organizations that are doing the work you hope to do.
+Look to nonprofit corporations that are doing the work you hope to do.
 Do you see missed opportunities where your nonprofit could fill a gap?
 How will you structure your nonprofit similarly or differently?

 Doing a bit of research will help you hone in on your main concept and gain some ideas on how to structure your organization.